 Virtual Program Frequently Asked Questions

-Youth Care Groups are a welcoming place for TAPS kids and teens to be among their TAPS community in a virtual setting.
-In the Youth Care Group, kids and teens will have an opportunity to share their journey, increase their coping resources through interactive activities, and connect with their peers and TAPS mentors.
+Children's Care Groups are a welcoming place for TAPS kids to be among their TAPS community in a virtual setting.
+In the Children's Care Group, kids will have an opportunity to share their journey, increase their coping resources through interactive activities, and connect with their peers and TAPS mentors.
 This session is hosted by trained Group Leaders, Mentors and/or Staff.
-As the kids and teens log in to the meeting, they will be placed in a breakout group with their age appropriate peers.
+As the kids log in to the meeting, they will be placed in a breakout group with their age appropriate peers.

 Do parents/guardians attend with their child?